RackHD/docs/docs/software_architecture.rst

 message bus between the various processes.
 Onserve executive provides the simplified API and is built to encapsulate the monorail engine, converting internal data models into a common data format based on the Redfish 1.0 specification (http://www.dmtf.org/standards/redfish).

-OnServe executive conversions are still in development.
+Onserve executive conversions are still in development.
 For more information, contact us at: rackhd@googlegroups.com.

 Monorail Engine